How to Quit Zyn: Tapering vs. Cold Turkey

 Turkey Stopping completely on day one. |

-• Faster physical detox (3-5 days) • Simple: no tracking or counting |
+• Faster physical withdrawal settling (3-5 days) • Simple: no tracking or counting |

 • Intense withdrawal symptoms • Higher relapse risk for heavy users |